YukkuriC/HexParseMod/README.md

     - `... define <key> <value>`: define a macro/dialect mapping; could be fresh-new or overriding existed one.
     - `macro define_clipboard <key>`: same as above, but only for macros, and reads player's clipboard
     - `... remove <key>`: remove mapping entry with given key (if exists)
-- `/hexParse read`: read handheld focus item's iota, parse into code and show in chat window; the result will be copied when clicked.
+- `/hexParse read`: read handheld item's iota, parse into code and show in chat window; the result will be copied when clicked.
 - `/hexParse donate [amount]`: donate custom amount of media to the nature.
 Pay if you feel guilty using this mod ::)
 - `/hexParse lehmer [...nums]`: calculate lehmer code for given permutation (from ascending, e.g. `0 1 2 3 4`); input